Coming soon

 Supplier extensions to two-sided marketplaces are certainly more common than consumer or employee extensions, but they are still the exception rather than the rule.

-First some background on B2B marketplaces, which are less well understood than their B2C counterparts:
+First, some background on B2B marketplaces, which are less well understood than their B2C counterparts:

-Why are B2B marketplaces so damn hard?
+Why are B2B marketplaces so hard?

 In addition, there can be a high cost, friction, and risk associated with using a new supplier.
 Average transaction sizes can be high, products may require testing and verification before use, and the buying process might involve multiple parties and bureaucracies.

-Ok sounds tough, so where do B2B marketplaces actually work?
+Where do B2B marketplaces actually work?

-- Wholesale marketplaces connecting small retailers with brands and wholesalers of unique products: Fragmentation exists on both sides of this market and retailers are constantly looking for a unique item that is not on Amazon!
+• Wholesale marketplaces connecting small retailers with brands and wholesalers of unique products: Fragmentation exists on both sides of this market and retailers are constantly looking for a unique item that is not on Amazon.
 For this reason, a battle royale is being pitched between Faire, Ankorstore, and many others.

-- Surplus equipment is, by definition, all about fragmentation and excess supply: Liquidity Services, Moov, and others are building marketplaces in this area.
+• Surplus equipment is, by definition, all about fragmentation and excess supply: Liquidity Services, Moov, and others are building marketplaces in this area.

-- In several markets such as aerospace (ILS, now CAMP), auto (CCC, where Dave invested at his former firm and served on the board for many years), foodservice equipment (PartsTown) and custom parts (e.g., Xometry), the range of parts is staggering and the options between OEM, aftermarket, and refurbished are difficult to search and compare.
+• In several markets such as aerospace (ILS, now CAMP), auto (CCC, where Dave invested at his former firm and served on the board for many years), foodservice equipment (PartsTown), and custom parts (e.g., Xometry), the range of parts is staggering and the options between OEM, aftermarket, and refurbished are difficult to search and compare.
 These marketplaces have built very good businesses.

 VSV to Marketplace

 In the right industry structure, VSVs are positioned to expand into GPOs or marketplaces.
-By capturing the merchant side of a market, the VSV has solved the cold-start (or “chicken and egg”) problem that plagues so many marketplaces and GPOs.
-And they have done so on the hard side of the market!
+By capturing the merchant side of a market, the VSV has solved the cold-start (or “chicken and egg”) problem that plagues so many marketplaces and GPOs—and they have done so on the hard side of the market!
 B2B buyers tend to spend 1% or less of revenue on procurement, while suppliers spend much more than that on sales and marketing.
-Every supplier is continuously looking for new merchants but not every merchant continuously seeks new suppliers.
+Every supplier is continuously looking for new merchants, but not every merchant continuously seeks new suppliers.
 Remember the Golden Rule: “She with the gold rules.”

 On the opposite side of the spectrum, marketplaces are using their position between buyers and suppliers (and their transactional data) to move towards becoming VSVs.
 Marketplaces and GPOs of all types are trying to figure out how to offer software and data products to both sides of the market by introducing procurement, planning, and design tools to buyers; creating merchandising or order-to-cash tools for suppliers; and offering financing and payments to both parties.
 The GPOs Avendra and Premier have both added procure-to-pay solutions.
 Transfix added TMS and FMS software.
 Upwork has offered enterprise procurement applications.
+If VSVs aren’t yet coming for marketplaces, it’s pretty clear marketplaces will be coming for them!
+Get busy innovating or get busy dying.

 Supplier offerings can be some of the most powerful extensions of a VSV.
-A VSV naturally benefits from buyer power, but when it is strategic about the sequencing of its offering from single to multiplayer, from merchant to supplier; when it is thoughtful about incumbent patterns and behaviors of buyers and sellers; when it tangibly and materially adds value to both the buyer and seller in the transaction: VSV supplier extension can exceed the original VSV offering itself.
+A VSV naturally benefits from buyer power, but when it is strategic about the sequencing of its offering from single to multiplayer, from merchant to supplier; when it is thoughtful about incumbent patterns and behaviors of buyers and sellers; when it tangibly and materially adds value to both the buyer and seller in the transaction, VSV supplier extensions can exceed the original VSV offering itself.
 The journey is one worth taking.

 Share your thoughts